 ZED PODS modular solution decouples land and building costs by building affordable homes on existing car parks, garages and hard standings.
 The Hope Rise development reduced land cost and meant Bristol City Council still has the option of receiving car park revenue.
 The early completion of the scheme means that the residents were able to move in quickly saving substantial money for the local authority to house them on alternate accommodations.

 Hope Rise has been designed to be inclusive in both its provision of homes for young vulnerable people from all sections of society, as well as improve tenant welfare and create strong neighbourhoods.
 The way in which these homes were allocated to tenants was fundamental to the vision for this new development, and for Bristol City Council as innovative an approach as the modular construction itself.
 This was the first time that Council housing in Bristol had been allocated to Community Builders (individuals recruited by the YMCA to a voluntary community-cohesion role).
-Last year several young local people were recruited to stay at Hope Rise and play the role of community builders to help the young residents in areas like team-leadership, communication, problem-solving and taking their first steps into independent living.
+In 2021 several young local people were recruited to stay at Hope Rise and play the role of community builders to help the young residents in areas like team-leadership, communication, problem-solving and taking their first steps into independent living.

 ZED PODS is receiving enquiries from Ireland to USA, from European countries to Australia.
 Following an international Open Call, Hope Rise is among the 17 exemplary sustainable projects selected to feature in Build Better Now, a virtual reality (VR) online exhibition demonstrating the opportunities for tackling the Climate Emergency and limiting the environmental impact of the buildings and cities we inhabit.
 Build Better Now will act as a global call for climate action and is supported by a coalition of over 100 partner organisations from the built environment industry.